Farama-Foundation/stable-retro/docs/getting_started.rst

 ``Airstriker-Genesis`` has a non-commercial ROM that is included by default.

 Please note that other ROMs are not included and you must obtain them yourself.
 Most ROM hashes are sourced from their respective No-Intro SHA-1 sums.
-See :ref:`importing-roms` for information about importing ROMs into Gym Retro.
+See :ref:`importing-roms` for information about importing ROMs into Stable Retro.

 Example Usage
 --------------------------------------

-Gym Retro is useful primarily as a means to train RL on classic video games, though it can also be used to control those video games from Python.
+Stable Retro is useful primarily as a means to train RL on classic video games, though it can also be used to control those video games from Python.

-Here are some example ways to use Gym Retro:
+Here are some example ways to use Stable Retro:

 Interactive Script
 ~~~~~~~~~~~~~~~~~~~~~~

-There is a Python script that lets you interact with the game using the Gym interface.
+There is a Python script that lets you interact with the game using the Gymnasium interface.
 Run it like this:

 .. code-block:: shell

     python3 -m retro.examples.interactive --game Airstriker-Genesis

 You can use the arrow keys and the ``X`` key to control your ship and fire.
-This Python script lets you try out an environment using only the Gym Retro Python API and is quite basic.
+This Python script lets you try out an environment using only the Stable Retro Python API and is quite basic.
 For a more advanced tool, check out the :ref:`integration-ui`.

 Random Agent
 ~~~~~~~~~~~~~~~~~~~~~~

-A random agent that chooses a random action on each timestep looks much like the example random agent for `Gym <https://gym.openai.com/>`_:
+A random agent that chooses a random action on each timestep looks much like the example random agent for `Gymnasium <https://github.com/Farama-Foundation/Gymnasium/>`_:

 .. literalinclude:: ../retro/examples/trivial_random_agent.py